con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 # Chanting the Names of Mañjuśrī[^1]

 [^1]: *Chanting the Names of Mañjuśrī*, commonly known as simply the *Nāmasaṅgīti*, is one of the most highly revered tantras throughout all lineages and practice systems of Vajrayāna Buddhism.
-In it Buddha Śākyamuni teaches Vajrapāṇi and his retinue a list of names for the wisdom body of Mañjuśrī, the heart of all *tathāṅata*s.
+In it Buddha Śākyamuni teaches Vajrapāṇi and his retinue a list of names for the wisdom body of Mañjuśrī, the heart of all *tathāgata*s.
 Expressed in attractive and at time playful verses, the names evoke an extremely vast array of topics and images, from the mundane to the transcendent, and from the quiescent to the ferocious.
 The *Nāmasaṅgīti* has had a central role in the daily chanting of Buddhist practitioners for centuries, and it is also commonly the first text to be recited on special occasions.

 ## Scribe/translator's homage: